Cubic crystal system

-Note: the term fcc is often used in synonym for the cubic close-packed or ccp structure occurring in metals.
+Note: the term fcc is often used synonymously for the cubic close-packed or ccp structure occurring in metals.
 However, fcc stands for a face-centered cubic Bravais lattice, which is not necessarily close-packed when a motif is set onto the lattice points.
 E.g. the diamond and the zincblende lattices are fcc but not close-packed.

 Each is subdivided into other variants listed below.
 Although the unit cells in these crystals are conventionally taken to be cubes, the primitive unit cells often are not.

 Bravais lattices

 The three Bravais latices in the cubic crystal system are: